 Would you love to find a way to give back to your community as a family?
 Are you wondering where to begin?
-We have some suggestions of things your family can do to serve a greater cause for our central Indiana community.
+We have some suggestions for volunteer opportunities for kids where your family can get involved in serving a greater cause for our central Indiana community.
 There are so many opportunities to give and volunteer, from donating groceries or toiletry items to delivering meals to volunteering your time as a family.
 Here is a list of ways you can serve those around you together.

 Mozel Sanders Annual Thanksgiving Dinner “Feed the Hungry” event served over 40,000 hot meals on Thanksgiving last year.
 The Mozel Sanders Foundation (MSF) has been feeding the hungry for over 40 years.
 Throughout the year, you can donate gift cards for food, canned foods, and nonperishable groceries, cleaning supplies, paper items, and toiletries to the foundation so they can go to those in need.
 Contact Stephanie Sanders-Young at 317.636.7985 or firstname.lastname@example.org if you have any questions.

 Good Samaritan Network serves Hamilton County families by connecting residents in need with assistance through a variety of community non-profits and agencies.
 During the holidays, they host Christmas and Thanksgiving-related events which will need volunteer assistance.
 To volunteer, individuals must be 16 years or older and minors must be accompanied by a responsible adult who will help oversee them.
 There are also year-round volunteer opportunities to work on projects and in the warehouse.

 Around the holidays, Wheeler Mission looks for volunteers to provide prepared dishes to be donated for Thanksgiving dinner.
 Families can either shop together for the items to be donated or prepare dishes as a group.